-French anti-hate speech bill restricting online civic space closer to final approval – see its controversial provisions
+French anti-hate speech bill restricting online civic space – see its controversial provisions

 The proposal for a “Law aimed at combating hate content on the internet” – also known as “Avia Bill” from the name of its sponsor – was originally discussed and approved by the French National Assembly (one of the two French parliamentary chambers) in July last year and subsequently cleared in the Senate with a series of amendments attempting to modify its most draconian provisions.
 However, the Joint Parliamentary Committee summoned on 8 January 2020 to discuss the two different versions approved by the National Assembly and the Senate failed to reach a compromise agreement between the two chambers.
 Under the French legislative process, this means that the current text of the bill will now go back to both chambers for discussion but the National Assembly has the final say on the text, with the right to re-introduce its original version and approve it through a simple majority, overriding any amendments from the Senate.
 The final vote of the National Assembly on the Avia Bill is expected to take place between 1 and 17 February 2020.